u2i/nine_one_one/README.md

     config.slack_enabled = true
     config.slack_webhook_url = 'https://hooks.slack.com/services/XXX/YYY/ZZZ'

+    # Customize Slack username.
+If left blank NineOneOne will use the username specified in the Slack webkhook integration
+    config.slack_username = 'NineOneOne'

+    # Customize Slack channel.
+If left blank NineOneOne will use the channel specified in the Slack webkhook integration
+    config.slack_channel = '#my-notifications'

     # Use custom logger - it must implement .info(string) and .error(string) methods
     # Defaults to Logger.new(STDOUT)
     config.logger = Logger.new('incidents.log')